mattguida/whats-your-arg/README.md

 - Inconsistent improvements with in-context learning
 - Fine-tuned LLama outperforms prompt-based approaches

-Detailed results can be found in the `experiments/results/` directory.
+Detailed results can be found in the `experiments/results/` directory and in the Result and Conclusion sections of our paper.

 ## Citation